 He was a good man.
 Didn’t drink.
 Didn’t cuss.
 Didn’t scream and yell and never, ever lost his cool.
-He was gentle and quiet and patient and sometimes extremely humorous.
+He was gentle and quiet and patient and sometimes extremely funny.
 Yet, I was afraid of him.
 Afraid of doing something wrong.
 Afraid of his scornful frown.
-Afraid of making too much noise, asking too many questions, sitting on his lap, hugging his neck.
+Afraid of making too much noise, of asking too many questions, of sitting on his lap and hugging his neck.
 Afraid of his cold, stark, overpowering, confusing, excessive silence.

 I concluded that my dad didn’t love me; that I was stupid and ugly.
 So, to protect my sensitive, fragile emotions, I decided that I didn’t need him and gradually built a wall between us.
 By the time I became a teen, I terribly resented and rebelled against my dad.
-That, along with my dad not bringing much, if any money into the house, my mother working three jobs and flying off the handle every other day, our house became a war zone.
+That, along with my dad’s laziness about working a regular job, my mother working three jobs and flying off the handle every other day, our house became a war zone.

-Sadly, between the wall I built, and my misguided conclusions, I blamed it all on my dad.
+Sadly, between the wall I built, and my misguided conclusions, I blamed our shattered, dysfunctional lives all on my dad.